MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 Relevance search is easy to use, fast, and more accurate in helping you find information that you're looking for.
 The search bar in the top is easy to find from any page in your app.
 It is always available to start a new search and quickly find the information that you're looking for.

-For more information on what is Relevance Serach and it's benefits, see [What is relevance search](relevance-search-benefits.md).
+For more information on what is Relevance Serach and it's benefits, see [What is Relevance Search](relevance-search-benefits.md).

 > [!div class="mx-imgBorder"]